twig/webui/README.md

 There was no build script to generate the `webui.zip` file, which consists of every source file individually gzipped.

 When it did compile, the code simply didn't work.
-I shouldn't have been surprised since the README stated the master branch was broken.
+I shouldn't have been surprised since the README clearly stated the master branch was broken.

 * added a build.sh to generate webui.zip, loosely based off build script from [afool622's material design webui](https://github.com/afool622/webui).
 Make a backup of your webui.zip and run `./build.sh` via WSL
 * merged [updated DOM file PR by deepak1556](https://github.com/bittorrent/webui/pull/12)